-Cloud computing is the on-demand delivery of IT resources over the internet [5].
+Cloud computing is the on-demand delivery of IT resources over the internet [Sbarski et al. 2022].
 A service provider manages the infrastructure and offers access to resources on top of it over the Internet.
 The developers can access it through an Application Programming Interface (API).
 All the complexity of managing hardware and space is abstracted by the providers, such as AWS, Azure and Google Cloud.
 Cloud computing has several classifications, being the most popular:

-- Infrastructure as a Software (IaaS): Offers fundamental resources to build software, like computing, storage, network and virtual servers [6]. - Platform as a Service (PaaS): Provides a platform to deploy software, with hardware, software and infrastructure, without the cost and complexity with dealing with these resources [6]. - Software as a Service (SaaS): Combines the two previous classifications.
+- -Infrastructure as a Software (laaS): Offers fundamental resources to build software, like computing, storage, network and virtual servers [Wittig and Wittig 2015]. - -Platform as a Service (PaaS): Provides a platform to deploy software, with hardware, software and infrastructure, without the cost and complexity with dealing with these resources [Wittig and Wittig 2015]. - -Software as a Service (SaaS): Combines the two previous classifications.
 Offers software and applications through the cloud.
-The clients do not need to deal with installing, managing or upgrading these applications [6].
+The clients do not need to deal with installing, managing or upgrading these applications [Wittig and Wittig 2015].